 If you suffer from seasonal allergies caused by things like pet fur, dander, pollen, dust mites, and many other airborne contaminants, spring may be a time of year you come to dread.
 While the warming weather may bring about new and awakening plant life, it does also mean that pets will blow their thick winter coats, organisms will leave their dormant state, and all of these will contribute to increased allergy symptoms.
 Of course, if you fear sneezing, watery eyes, coughing, or worse symptoms like asthma attacks, you may not have to go far in order to find the best tool for fighting back: your air conditioner.

-Most people don’t realize it but the air conditioner in your home is arguably one of the most effective tools for removing airborne allergens when you properly utilize it.
+Most people don’t realize it but the air conditioner in your home is arguably one of the most effective tools for removing airborne allergens like pollen.
 Here are a few ways you can boost this ability and utilize it both as a way of keeping you cool and preventing you from suffering from allergies this season.

-If your air conditioner needs a tune-up or repair service, spring is the best time to do it!
-Contact Trifecta Heating & Air Conditioning today at (714) 465-5525 and let one of our Huntington Beach air conditioning experts help you improve the indoor air quality of your home!
+Call Trifecta Heating & Air Conditioning today at (714) 465-5525 or contact us online and let one of our Huntington Beach air conditioning experts help you improve the indoor air quality of your home!